 9. Bob’s Cove

 Bob’s Cove Track is a short but rewarding hike that leads to a viewpoint over Lake Wakatipu.
 It’s the easiest hike with the most rewarding view in Queenstown.
 In fact, it only takes 30 minutes to hike the entire Bob’s Cove Lookout Track.
-If the picture above shows the view from the top of the track at Picnic Point.
+The picture above shows the view from the top of the track at Picnic Point.

 10. Bennetts Bluff Lookout